Azdaroth/Azdaroth.github.io/source/_posts/2013-10-06-structuring-rails-applications.markdown

 ```

-<p>Let's discuss some design choices here: in the constructor I added a possibility to inject some notifiers and provide reasonable defaults using Hash#fetch method to avoid nils.
-In #register method I wrap the persistence process in ActiveRecord::Base.transaction, to ensure that user is not created without the profile if any error occurs (notice the bang methods), if it fails, the exception is raised.
+<p>Let's discuss some design choices here: in the constructor I added a possibility to inject some notifiers and provide reasonable defaults using <code>Hash#fetch</code> method to avoid nils.
+In <code>register</code> method I wrap the persistence process in <code>ActiveRecord::Base.transaction</code>, to ensure that user is not created without the profile if any error occurs (notice the bang methods), if it fails, the exception is raised.
 Then, some notifiers are called, one is a mailer, the other one connects with an external service and does some stuff.
 They should be executed asynchronously, in Delayed Job, Resque or Sidekiq to make sure they are completed if failure occurs - there might be a temporary problem with connecting to Gmail, Facebook, Twitter etc. but it's not a reason for an entire registration process to fail.</p>

 <h3>Policies</h3>